 Additionally, on March 16, 2012, the Governor signed into law the new Tier 6 pension program, effective for ERS employees hired after April 1, 2012.
 The Tier 6 legislation provides, among other things, for increased employee contribution rates of between 3% and 6%, an increase in the retirement age from 62 years to 63 years, a readjustment of the pension multiplier, and a change in the time period for final average salary calculation from 3 years to 5 years.
-Tier 6 employees vest in the system after ten years of employment and continue to make employee pension contributions throughout employment.
+As of April 9, 2022, Tier 6 employees vest in the system after five years of employment and continue to make employee pension contributions throughout employment.